Meiliger/SQL/SQL Mate Academy/README.md

 GROUP BY category_name
 HAVING total_amount > 80;
 ```
 *35. Find the average grades in each subject for all years of the student 'Eugen Tsven'.
-The results are displayed only if the average score is 10 or more.*
+The results are displayed only if the average score is 10 or more*
 ```sql
 SELECT subject, AVG(mark) AS average_mark
 FROM pupil